derapi/derapi/README.md

 A client is required to send its Solis credentials to this endpoint and receive a Bearer token on success.
 The client then sends this token in the `X-Authentication-solis` header, same as regular OAuth tokens obtained directly from backends.

-## Obtaining Partner Credentials and Customer Enrollment
+## Obtaining Vendor Credentials and Customer Enrollment
-The approach to issuing partner API credentials and enrolling customer devices varies between DER partners.
+The approach to issuing vendor API credentials and enrolling customer devices varies between DER vendors.
-This section contains summarized instructions on how to get credentials for each partner and associate customer-owned devices with your credentials.
+This section contains summarized instructions on how to get credentials for each vendor and associate customer-owned devices with your credentials.
-Each partner is marked with whether customer enrollment is via [OAuth](https://oauth.net/2/) or a custom authorization scheme.
+Each vendor is marked with whether customer enrollment is via [OAuth](https://oauth.net/2/) or a custom authorization scheme.

-Derapi also offers a hosted option for customer enrollment and maintaining partner credentials.
+Derapi also offers a hosted option for customer enrollment and maintaining vendor credentials.
 Reach out to sales@derapi.com to learn how we can help streamline customer and credential management.

 ## Solis (`Custom`)
 ### Summary